solana-developers/solana-cookbook/docs/guides/serialization.md

       content: Solana Cookbook | Serialization
   - - meta
     - name: description
       content: Serialization is translating data so that it can be stored or transmitted and/or reconstructed.
-Learn about Serialization and more Ingredients for your dish at The Solana cookbook.
+Learn about Serialization and more guides at The Solana cookbook.
   - - meta
     - name: og:description
       content: Serialization is translating data so that it can be stored, transmitted and/or reconstructed.
-Learn about Serialization and more Ingredients for your dish at The Solana cookbook.
+Learn about Serialization and more guides at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png